409a Valuation – Things you need to Know About

 Business Valuation Bay Area San Francisco

 As a business owner you must be having a good idea of the value of your company, however, that may not be the case.
 You as a business owner need to go beyond your own guess of the company’s value and take help of a valuation expert in order to satisfy section 409a valuation.
-This valuation is done for public or private companies who issue its employees traditional or non-traditional deferred compensation such as stock options, employment agreement and offer letters, salary deferral arrangements, bonus plans, restricted stock units or severance agreements.
+This valuation is done for public or private companies.
+They issue its employees traditional or non-traditional deferred compensation.
+This can be stock options, employment agreement and offer letters, salary deferral arrangements, bonus plans, restricted stock units or severance agreements.

 So, if you are issuing options or any other form of deferred compensation to your employees, then you should hire a 409a valuation adviser who will give you an assessment of the fair market value of your business.
 Before moving any further, first, let us explain what 409a valuation is.